On-Analytics/BlockAnalytics/README.md

 If you are getting started with Python and want to learn about on-chain data.
 This could help you.

 ## Contact
-We provide analysis of on chain data.
+We provide analysis of on-chain data.
-You can contact me in [linkedin](https://www.linkedin.com/in/oscarquirogap/).
-Check my webpage too for more information [WebPage](http://onanalytics.co/).
+You can contact me on [LinkedIn](https://www.linkedin.com/in/oscarquirogap/).
+Check my webpage too for more information [WebPage](http://onanalytics.co/)

 ## License
 This project is licensed under the [MIT License](LICENSE).